aaron-grau/curic/javascript/readings/js-intro-02.md

-# Javascript Introduction - Part II
+# Javascript Introduction - Part II (Looping Constructs)

 Keep on testing things out in Node as we go!